Introducing our Lived Experience As Expertise Series

 The Collaborative’s work in New York City reminds us of the importance of hearing and internalizing the lived experiences of vulnerable populations when designing interventions.
 As we learned, partnerships are made stronger by dedicated trust-building in communities, a keen listening ear, and the willingness to check your assumptions at the door.

 In the following months, watch for our upcoming Lived Experience As Expertise posts.
 At the end of June we discuss focus groups providing insider knowledge in Los Angeles.
 In August we will share how a professional with lived experience helped inform our strategy.
-And in September we will show how Bayesian analytics integrate and elevate data sourced from community knowledge to drive meaningful and robust solutions.
+And after that we will show how Bayesian analytics integrate and elevate data sourced from community knowledge to drive meaningful and robust solutions.